devuxd/SeeCodeRun/README.md

 in functions/cloud-functions.json (below).

 #### Enable Anonymous Login to your Firebase project
-While on your project website, go to the authentication section and enable anonymous login provider. **Note:** Ommiting this step will result in the SCR UI loaxding but the editors not being able to render code.
+While on your project website, go to the authentication section and enable anonymous login provider. **Note:** Omitting this step will result in the SCR UI loaxding but the editors not being able to render code.
 Additionally, the web console will show an authentication toolkit error.

 ### Install firebase tools and log in
 **NOTE:** This whole section is deprecated (use only if needing cloud functions)